-Advogato data set.
+To begin with, let us describe the Advogato data set.
 Advogato is a community discussion board for free software developers.
-Using the Advogato's trust metric [20], each user has a single (global) trust value computed by composing other users ratings.
+Using the Advogato's trust metric [15], each user has a single (global) trust value computed by composing other users ratings.
 There are three possible ratings: apprentice, journeyer, and master.
 Global trust is used to control access to the discussion board: 'apprentices' can only post comments, whereas 'journeyers' and 'masters' are able to post both stories and comments.
-Our data set consists of 7328 users.
+From this community, we have extracted 55,455 trust relationships.